adamtmorgan/NvStache/README.md

 # 👉 Say When...

 NvStache is a my personal Neovim configuration, tailored for speed and workflow with a carefully-curated plugin selection.
-This acts as my daily driver for pretty much everything except for JVM langauges (Kotlin is gatekept).
+This acts as my daily driver for pretty much everything except for debugging and JVM langauges (Waiting for [Kotlin LSP](https://github.com/Kotlin/kotlin-lsp) +
+[Kotlin in Mason](https://github.com/mason-org/mason-registry/pull/10300)).
 I tweak this config as new circumstances arise.

 ## Language Integrations